fubarhouse/ansible-role-jenkins-jobs/README.md

 Author Information
 ------------------

-This role was created in 2017 by [Karl Hepworth](https://twitter.com/fubarhouse).
+This role was conceived in 2017 and originally written in 2018 by [Karl Hepworth](https://twitter.com/fubarhouse).